 New Oregon: My Vision for the Future of the Pacific Northwest

 Editor’s Note: This is a very early, pre-announcement vision for New Oregon.
 I’m exploring a run only if there’s real support: I need funding first and then 23,000 signatures.
 If you want me to run, have ideas, or can help gather signatures and dollars, please reach out—let’s see if this is worth doing together.
-Check back soon and be sure to subscribe to our email newsletter!
+Check back soon and be sure to subscribe to our email newsletter — this page will update as the weeks go by!

 The starting point is simple: most people without stable homes are decent human beings.
 Our approach is compassion, simplicity, and patience, plus practical steps for safety, IDs, jobs, and staying on track over weeks and months.